2023 National Book Award

 Bread Loaf Writer's Conference

-The arts have an opportunity to play a powerful role in social justice and cultural change.
-We must step bravely into that which is unknown or uncomfortable if society is to be inspired to follow suit.
 Stepping onto a bridge is an act of faith.
-I believe if artists create works of beauty and courage, those works might become both the bridge and the act; inspiring humanity and bravery in our audiences.
+I believe if artists create works of beauty and courage, those works might become both the bridge and the act of faith; inspiring humanity and bravery.

 Feature Screenplay adaptation

 Magpie explores appropriation and masking as the means through which an undiagnosed autistic woman builds a functional identity, burying her true one in the process.
 Maggie is difficult, odd, and soulful-in search of not only answers to a childhood mystery but an authenticity she has no idea how to recognize.

 a sensorially immersive world of performance art, large scale puppetry, installations and soundscapes to examine how the human mind gathers, processes and decides truths.